full-funnel marketing

 Middle of the Funnel – MOFU

-After advancing from the top of the funnel, your target customer moves to the stage where options are weighed—the middle of the funnel stage.
+Once your target customer progresses from the top of the funnel, they enter the stage where they evaluate their options—the middle of the funnel stage.

-In the consideration stage of the customer journey, your goal is to turn curious visitors into prospects and help them understand why you’re a solid choice.
+During the consideration phase of the customer journey, your aim is to transform inquisitive visitors into potential prospects and convey why your brand is a reliable choice.

 3 3